shengwu/django-projectbuilder/README.md

 [Getting Started with Django on Heroku/Cedar](https://devcenter.heroku.com/articles/django) for more on deploying to Heroku.

-### Auto Initial Heroku Deploy

-To automate the above steps for your initial Heroku deploy, `cd` into your project folder and run
+### Normal Server Usage

+After cloning this repo to one of your many servers like AWS, `cd` into it and run

-    bash path/to/django-projectbuilder/initial_heroku_deploy.sh
+    bash gitbuilder.sh ~/new_project

+to create the top-level project directory, bare git repo, and empty
+${PROJECT_NAME}_site directory for the soon-to-exist Django project.
+Follow the instructions echoed to the screen, which include using `apachebuilder.sh` to generate your project's Apache config.

 ## Troubleshooting